 Leaving to start walking back to dry land, you get more impressive views across the gorge of the falls, that in wet season would be full of water.

-All in all a great way to see Victoria Falls up close, and a good way to spend an hour or 2 for an activity in Livingstone.
+All in all a great way to see Victoria Falls up close and a good way to spend a half day around the falls.